domosekai/domosekai.github.io/sstp/help.md

 This is controlled by iOS.

-### Q: Sometimes automatically switch does not happen when WiFi becomes available.
+### Q: Sometimes automatic switch from mobile data does not happen even when the device has already connected to WiFi.
 Why is that?

 The app relies on the system to notify it when alternative network path is available.
 It generally works but if the current connection is made over IPv6 and the new network (WiFI) does not support IPv6, there is chance that the notification will not arrive.

 You can learn from the connection log if a switch has occured.
 A manual reconnection may be necessary if the answer is no.

 ## Profile